JULIE YOUNG, ESQ.

 Jane graduated from Brandeis University, majoring in English and Sociology.

-HEAD OF SOCIAL MEDIA
+DIRECTOR OF CONTENT AND SOCIAL MEDIA

 Sé is an art director and shoot producer in the kids' fashion world, where she utilizes her background as a graphic designer, proposal writer, and project manager to create digital and social media content - while intersecting with e-commerce and major retailers.